-Note: It is vital that you purchase a cycle helmet that meets the British Standard.
+NOTE: It is vital that you purchase a cycle helmet that meets the British Standard.
 Use lights if possible at all times and wear fluorescent and reflective jackets.
-Never listen to music or use a mobile phone while you are on your bike as it will distract you and make sure you fit a bell.
+Never listen to music or use a mobile phone while you are on your bike as it will distract you.
+Fit your bike with a bell and purchase a secure lock.